Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Tampa Bay and its opponents have gone over the current 45.5-point total in 10 of 15 games this season.

-- The combined points per game average of the two teams, 47.9, is 2.4 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 47.9, is 2.4 points greater than Sunday's over/under.

-- The 50.7 points per game these two squads have allowed to opponents this season are 5.2 more than the 45.5 over/under in this contest.
+- This contest's over/under is 5.2 points lower than the 50.7 these two squads combine to give up per game in 2021.

 - The Buccaneers and their opponents have scored an average of 50.1 points per game in 2021, 4.6 more than Sunday's total.